williamholland/vmdebootstrap/doc/overview.rst

                        Note: foreign debootstraps may take a significant amount of time to complete and debootstrap will retry five times if packages fail to install by default.
  --no-extlinux         Skip installation of extlinux.
-Needs a customize script
+Needs grub, a customize script
-                       or alternative bootloader to make the image bootable.
+                       or alternative bootloader to make the image bootable. extlinux is deprecated and this will become the default in a future release.
-                       Useful for architectures where extlinux is not supportable.
-                       Depending on how the image is to be booted, the ``--mbr`` option may also be necessary with extlinux.
  --squash=DIRECTORY    Run mksquashfs against the rootfs using xz
                        compression --- requires ``squashfs-tools`` to be installed.
                        The squashfs and other files needed to use the squashfs